Lots to find out!

 - How do you balance intentionality and improvisation?

-- What is in your mind and your heart when you perform live?
+- What, if anything, is in your mind and your heart when you perform live?

 - What are the advantages and disadvantages of collaborating with others in noise-making?